 Any exercise that combines those 3 can help you lose weight.

 With that in mind, here are the 10 most effective exercises to lose weight and burn fat quickly.

-These are the best calorie-burning exercises to lose weight
+These are the best calorie-burning for weight loss.

 1. Jumping rope

-You do this for 5 days per week, that equates to 1,000 calories burned in a week.
+You do this for 5 days per week, which equates to 1,000 calories burned in a week.

 Jump rope also has other added benefits.

 It engages your arms, shoulders, legs, abs, and butt.
 It’s a full-body workout.